nitingolu04/AlgoSpark/README.md

 ---

-## 6. Primary Research Conducted by Team Falcon
+## 6. Primary Research Conducted by Team 0 or 1

 To validate these findings at a student level, we conducted primary research through surveys and informal interviews.